jdrichards-pursuit/react-context-starter/README.md

 # React Context Starter

-Feel free to use this starter to work throught the [React Context Example](https://github.com/jdrichards-pursuit/react-context-starter) if you'd like to get your hands dirty!
+Feel free to use this starter to work through the [React Context Example](https://github.com/jdrichards-pursuit/react-context-starter) if you'd like to get your hands dirty!

 ## Videos